 So, from the team in the know here at Formetiq, we’ve compiled four benefits of using a standing desk.

 1. Standing lowers your risk of weight gain.

 Weight gain by its very nature is caused by taking in more calories than you burn.
 While exercise is the most effective way to burn calories efficiently, simply choosing to stand instead of sitting can be hugely beneficial.
 In fact, when compared to an afternoon of sedentary work, an equal amount of time spent standing has been shown to burn over 170 additional calories…still want that Mars bar?

-  A common concern about standing desks is that they hinder daily tasks such as typing.
-However a recent study well and truly puts that myth to bed – in a study of 60 young office employees, using a standing desk for 4 hours each day had no impact on characters typed per minute or typing errors.
+A common concern about sit stand desks is that they hinder daily tasks such as typing.
+However a recent study well and truly puts that myth to bed – in a study of 60 young office employees, standing for 4 hours each day had no impact on characters typed per minute or typing errors.

-  4. Standing desks improve mood and energy levels.
+4. Sit stand desks improve mood and energy levels.

-  In one 7-week study, those using standing desks reported less stress and fatigue than those who remained seated the entire working day.
+In a 7-week study, those using sit stand desks reported less stress and fatigue than those who remained seated the entire working day.
 Additionally, 87% of those using standing desks reported increased energy levels through the day.